 Reserve Requirement = the Zonal Reserve Requirement minus any reserve support coming into the Capacity Zone over the internal transmission interface.

+Total Capacity Supply Obligation =

+For each interval that occurs during Demand Resource On Peak or Demand Resource Seasonal Peak Hours, the total amount of Capacity Supply Obligations in the Capacity Zone during the interval.

-Total Capacity Supply Obligation = the total amount of Capacity Supply Obligations in the Capacity Zone during the interval. the total amount of Capacity Supply Obligations in the Capacity Zone during the interval
+For each interval that occurs outside of Demand Resource On Peak or Demand Resource Seasonal Peak Hours, the total amount of Capacity Supply Obligations in the Capacity Zone during the interval excluding the Capacity Supply Obligations associated with Energy Efficiency measures in the Capacity Zone.

 (d) The following provisions shall be used to determine the applicable Capacity Balancing Ratio where more than one of the conditions described in subsections (a), (b), and (c) apply in a Capacity Zone.